Keith Haring: Friendships

 Soon after moving to New York to study at the School of Visual Arts, he became friends with classmates Kenny Scharf (his one-time roommate), Samantha McEwen, and John Sex.
 Eventually, he befriended Jean-Michel Basquiat, who would write his SAMO graffiti around the campus.
 When Basquiat died in 1988, Haring wrote his obituary for Vogue magazine, and he paid homage to him with the painting A Pile of Crowns for Jean-Michel Basquiat (1988).

 In 1979, Haring met photographer Tseng Kwong Chi in the East Village.
+The two became close friends, and Tseng went on to document much of Haring's work throughout his career.
+Haring later acknowledged the importance of that relationship, writing in his journal, "Photography has become such an important part of my work since so much of it is temporary.
+It is, after all, the phenomena of photography and video that have made the international phenomenon of Keith Haring possible."

-They became friends and he documented much of Haring's career.
-In 1980, Haring met and began collaborating with graffiti artist Angel "LA II" Ortiz.
-Haring recounted: "We just immediately hit it off.
+In 1981, Haring met 14-year-old graffiti artist Angel "LA II" Ortiz, who became his collaborator.
+Haring later recalled, "We just immediately hit it off.
 It's as if we'd known each other all our lives.
 He's like my little brother."
-Ortiz's artistry formed an important part of Haring's work that had gone unacknowledged by the art establishment.
-Following Haring's death, Ortiz stopped receiving credit and payment for his part in Haring's work.
-According to Montez, author of the book Keith Haring's Line: Race and the Performance of Desire, the Keith Haring Foundation and the art world have since made strides to rectify Ortiz's erasure.
+Although Ortiz was paid during Haring's lifetime, his contributions were often overlooked by the art establishment.
+According to Ricardo Montez, author of Keith Haring's Line: Race and the Performance of Desire, both the Keith Haring Foundation and the broader art world have since taken steps to rectify Ortiz's erasure.